Ouch! Why Am I Cramping While Breastfeeding?

 While many health professionals may speak to expectant parents about breastfeeding, the cramps that occur after birth can come as a surprise in the early days of nursing a newborn.

-Cramping while breastfeeding can go by different names, including uterine cramps or afterbirth pains.
+Cramping while breastfeeding or pumping breastmilk can go by different names, including uterine cramps or afterbirth pains.

 Jessica Madden, M.D., an international board-certified lactation consultant, board-certified pediatrician and neonatologist in Cleveland as well as medical director at Aeroflow Breastpumps, explained the sensation of cramps while nursing.